awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 The primary focus of Patch Manager is on installing operating systems security\-related updates on instances\.
 By default, Patch Manager doesn't install all available patches, but rather a smaller set of patches focused on security\.

 **Note**
-On all Linux\-based systems supported by Patch Manager, you can choose a different source repository configured for the instance, typically to install non\-security updates\.
+On all Linux\-based systems supported by Patch Manager, you can choose a different source repository configured for the instance, typically to install nonsecurity updates\.
 For information, see [How to Specify an Alternative Patch Source Repository \(Linux\)](patch-manager-how-it-works-alt-source-repository.md)\.

 Choose from the following tabs to learn how Patch Manager selects security patches for your operating system\.